CheeseBlockEXE/bridge-of-ice/README.md

 - Snow: Driving over too many small mounds of snow can lead to them getting stuck in the tires and your steering will become erratic until they melt away after a time
 - Truck Engine: Sometimes the engine of your old busted up truck will start to rattle away for a bit and obscure the sounds you need to be listening out for (occurs randomly)
 - Vision and Sound-Obscuring Weather Effects: As the game progresses, the sun will set, forcing the use of headlights while the fog and snow will become heavier, requiring windscreen wipers (these are both automated)
-- Visual Red Herrings: Tire marks from other trucks are inprinted on the snow, but not all of them are created equal and some can even lead you directly towards danger (and do I see a shadow moving UNDER the ice, or is that just me...?)
+- Visual Red Herrings: Tire marks from other trucks are imprinted on the snow, but not all of them are created equal and some can even lead you directly towards danger (and do I see a shadow moving UNDER the ice, or is that just me...?)
 - Time: The night darkness will arrive swiftly if the player takes too long to cross the ice sheet, meaning that they are forced to constantly consider a tough decision: take the long safe approach and make things more difficult later on or cut corners to beat the sun and risk the possibility of near-instant failure

 AUDIO:
 - The sounds of the roads are going to figure into the gameplay, so consideration should be made that all ambient and decorative sound design take a backseat to sounds directly pertaining to the gameplay experience.